darsain/utilus/docs/utilities.md

 clockhand(values, [propertyName], [sides], [propertyProperty])
 ```

 Internal mixin to implement clockhand underscore omission syntax to various properties.
-This was completely stolen from amazing [`clockhand-stylus`](https://www.npmjs.com/package/clockhand-stylus) by [Jason Rose-Kuhrt](https://github.com/jasonkuhrt).
+This was completely stolen and a bit adapted from amazing [`clockhand-stylus`](https://www.npmjs.com/package/clockhand-stylus) by [Jason Rose-Kuhrt](https://github.com/jasonkuhrt).
 He since removed the repo from github, so I can't link to that.
+Needless to say this is the best solution to this problem I've seen, so I'm not gonna reinvent the wheel here :)

 The clockhand works exactly the same as shorthand margin declaration: